Lavender Care: How to Grow Lavender in Pots and Containers

 Best Pots and Containers for Growing Lavender

-The best pots for growing lavender are ceramic, clay, or terracotta pots as they do not conduct as much heat as plastic and metal pots and tend to be a bit thicker which helps to resist frost damage in Winter.
-Ceramic, clay, and terracotta are also porous which dries the soil evenly to avoid root rot.
+I have tested all sorts of pots for growing lavender over the years and I have concluded that the best pots for growing lavender are ceramic, clay, or terracotta pots as they do not conduct as much heat as plastic and metal pots and tend to be a bit thicker which helps to resist frost damage in Winter.

-Lavenders are Mediterranean herbs that grow in gritty, well-draining soils and require the soil to dry out between bouts of watering.
+As we discussed, lavenders are Mediterranean herbs that grow in gritty, well-draining soils and require the soil to dry out between bouts of watering.

 The clay, ceramic and terracotta pots are able to dry the soil more evenly thanks to their more porous stricture yet also do not heat up as quickly in full sun.
-They can also protect the lavender’s cold sensitive roots more in colder weather which is important as many lavender varieties do not tolerate freezing temperatures.

-Choose a pot or container for your lavender that is around 12 inches across with the same proportional depth.
+I recommend choosing a pot or container for your lavender that is around 12 inches across with the same proportional depth.

 lavender in pot